 At a workshop run by a youth organisation, Sambhav begins to rediscover hope by exploring his individual identity and that of humanity as a whole.
 Later in the story, he is forced to take up a call centre job due to his family’s dwindling finances.
 He eventually grows comfortable into corporate life only to realise he is just a pawn of the capitalist system.

-Just like many youth workers and leaders who started out by questioning society’s unrealistic expectations and rejected its exacting standards, Sambhav too sets out on a journey.
+Like many youth workers and leaders who started out by questioning society’s unrealistic expectations and rejecting its exacting standards, Sambhav too sets out on a journey.
 He dreams of a livelihood generating alternate space for young people in the hinterlands of India.
 With a supportive partner and a mentor by his side, he moves to a village in Maharashtra and sets up a BPO.

 Sambhav tries to create a sustainable 5th space and often fails.
 He narrates his own story and shares the mistakes he makes and insights he gains in the process of adulting – graduating from college, looking for work, starting a BPO in a rural area and running the organisation like a 5th space despite several obstacles.

 Unlike a typical manual on youth work, ComMutiny is a fictionalised “walkbook” – a handbook where Sambhav invites the reader to walk the talk along with him and get involved by simultaneously implementing new ideas on the ground.
-The book also provides a well-crafted framework replete with tools and techniques that enable youth workers to navigate their everyday choices and struggles.
+The book also provides a well-crafted framework full of tools and techniques that enable youth workers to navigate their everyday choices and struggles.

 Dr. Brian Belton, a senior lecturer at YMCA George Williams College, London has also reviewed the book.
 He writes, “(It is)…a very interesting, engaging and accessible reflective guide to something that is much more than a way of working with young people.
 This book offers us a journey, where we are invited to take part in a narrative that any reader can relate to.
 We are made aware the capacity of humanity to discover itself and the human ability to ‘become’, not within a closed ‘end-game’ but as a realization that flourishing can be a perennial process.”

-If you are someone who grapples with tricky interpersonal relationships, questions of privilege and socio-economic barriers, the pros and cons of the capitalist system and the practicality of alternate ideologies, not only will you find this book very relatable but it will also answer your questions.
+While working with youth, if you have struggled with tricky interpersonal relationships, questions of privilege and socio-economic barriers, the pros and cons of the capitalist system and the practicality of alternate ideologies, not only will you find this book very relatable but it will also answer your questions.

 Written in a conversational and simple way, it not only tries to answer these questions but also introduces the reader to a variety of perspectives.
 This is evident in the discussions that happen between Sambhav and his boss Rebecca when they dissect the market economy or the exchange between Sambhav and his co-worker Smriti who brings up the issue of her feelings not being respected in the workplace.

-Sambhav not only evolves in the book as a person who faces his fears and learns to embrace his identity but he also goes from being a frustrated college graduate to a compassionate leader in his rural BPO.
+Sambhav not only evolves in the book as a person who faces his fears and learns to embrace his identity but he also goes from being a frustrated college graduate to a compassionate leader in his organisation.

 One of the most memorable parts of the book is Sambhav’s visit to the Socio Institute and is meeting with Father Jerry who runs the place.
 It gently reminds the reader that it is truly possible to have vibrant spaces owned and run by the young where freedom, love and respect are practiced.
 The Socio Institute is inspired by the real life Don Bosco Institute located in Jorhat, Assam.

-ComMutiny is a book that you can read and re-read time and again whenever you run into a hurdle while doing youth work.
+ComMutiny is a book that you can read and re-read whenever you run into a roadblock in your youth work journey.

 ComMutiny – The Youth Collective is a coalition of 35 (& rising) youth-led and youth-engaging organisations across India working towards promoting empowering spaces for youth leadership.
 ComMutiny aims to be one of the key youth workers’ associations in India.